- Faculty and research – what is the program's focus you are applying to? Does it align with your background and future career or research goals?

 - How are you a fit for this program?

 - What are your long-term goals, and how does this fit into them?

 - What academic, professional, or personal experiences are you proud of?

 - If it is easier to talk things through, try recording yourself.
 Then, play back the recording, and type out what you said.

 - Have lots of people read and provide feedback about your personal statement.

 - Take advice into consideration, but recognize that your personal statement is ultimately yours and should reflect your story and experiences.

-To help navigate this process, make an appointment today with a career development specialist to talk about your options, put together your application materials or practice interviewing skills.
+To help navigate this process, make an appointment today with a career specialist to talk about your options, put together your application materials or practice interviewing skills.
 Call (316) 978-3688.